 SIFF 2025 Opening Night: Four Mothers

 James McArdle's Edward is at the center, caught between who he wants to become and who he feels obligated to remain.
 His mother, Alma, played with astounding subtlety by Fionnula Flanagan, communicates only via an iPad.
-Despite this limitation, Flanagan delivers a towering performance, her expressive face doing the work of entire monologues.
+Despite this limitation, Flanagan delivers a refined performance, her expressive face doing the work of entire monologues.
 Her voice device—deadpan by design—becomes one of the film's most effective comedic tools.
 There's a delightful dissonance between the emotion of a moment and the flat, robotic tone of her delivery, which Thornton smartly returns to again and again.
-It never stops being funny, not because the film is mocking Alma, but because it so brilliantly captures the gap between how we feel and how technology sometimes forces us to express it.
+It never stops being funny.
 Alma is tough, proud, and nostalgic—her longing for the past conveniently erases its hardships, including the husband, who never quite accepted their son.
 Edward, in turn, wrestles with the guilt of wanting something more.
 In a quiet but powerful motif, the film draws a subtle parallel between Alma and Edward: both having lost their voices.
 Alma, literally, and Edward, figuratively—as his life becomes consumed by the needs of others, stifling his creative and personal expression.
 He speaks, yes, but rarely for himself.

 There's a running tension in Four Mothers between ambition and responsibility, between selfishness and selflessness.
-Edward's decision—whether to seize the opportunity of a U.S. book tour or stay home to continue caregiving—is never framed as simple.
-Instead, Thornton allows him to be complicated.
+Edward's decision—whether to seize the opportunity of a U.S. book tour or stay home to continue caregiving.
 McArdle captures the frustration and love tangled up in caretaking, as well as the unspoken resentment that builds when your life becomes an extension of someone else's needs.

 As an Opening Night selection at the Seattle International Film Festival, it sets the right tone—funny, sincere, and full of heart.